Soriana: 2008–2014

 Following the acquisition of 199 Gigante stores and their conversion into different company formats, Soriana became a national chain as of April 18, 2008.
 With its hypermarket, supermarket, warehouse, and price club formats, the company began to compete directly with other national chains, its main competitor being Walmart, which held a strong presence in central Mexico.

 In February 2010, as part of its multi-format strategy and ongoing geographic expansion, Soriana introduced the Soriana Express format in the municipality of Centla, Tabasco.
 This format consisted of supermarkets with a sales floor of 800 to 1,500 square meters, aimed at small cities and localities with populations between 10,000 and 50,000 inhabitants, as well as densely populated areas in larger cities.
 The first Soriana Express stores opened in late May 2010 in Ixtlán del Río, Nayarit, and El Rosario, Sinaloa.

 In 2011, Soriana expanded the Soriana Express format nationwide.
-On February 9, 2011, it opened its first store of this type in Zacatecas, located in the municipality of Jerez de García Salinas with a 1,294 m² sales floor and an investment of 29 million pesos.
+On February 9, 2011, it opened its first store of this type in Zacatecas, located in the municipality of Jerez de García Salinas with a 1,294 m^{2} sales floor and an investment of 29 million pesos.
 On March 10, 2011, the first Soriana Express stores in Jalisco opened in the municipalities of Tala and Zapotiltic.
 Additional stores followed in Tlajomulco de Zúñiga (April 27, 2011), Sayula (May 4, 2011), and Ameca (August 25, 2011).
 On the same day, Soriana also opened its first Soriana Express store in Morelos, in the municipality of Yautepec de Zaragoza.